MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/onboarding.md

 > [!NOTE]
 >Dev Center leverages Azure Active Directory for multi-user management and roles assignment.
 If your organization already uses Office 365 or other business services from Microsoft, you already have AAD.
 Otherwise, you can create a new AAD tenant from within Dev Center at no additional charge.

-To find your MS Collaborate Engagement Organization admin after logging in:
+To find your MS Collaborate Engagement "Organization Admin" after logging in:

 1. Navigate to the Engagement you are interested in and click on the Engagement title.
 2. The page that appears has a link to send a notification to your organization’s Power User (admin) for that Engagement.